 Here, we are using the Python classmethod() function to create a class method.
 From the below code, Employee.printValue = classmethod(Employee.printValue) statement will convert the method to class method.

 class Employee: value = 100 def printValue(cls): print('The Value = %d' %cls.value) Employee.printValue = classmethod(Employee.printValue) Employee.printValue()

 Call Static Method from classmethod in Python

-In this example, we will show you, how to call the Static Methods within the class method.
+In this example, we will show you, how to call a Python Static Methods within the class method.
 Here, we created a static method called func_msg() which prints welcome message.
-Next, we defined the message class method that returns the class variable company and the class name.
+Next, we defined the message class method that returns a class variable company and the class name.
 Within the same function, we are calling the static method using the cls.methodname.

 class Employee: company = 'Tutorial Gateway' @classmethod def message(cls): print('The Company Name is %s' %cls.company) print('The Message is From %s Class' %cls.__name__) cls.func_msg() @staticmethod def func_msg(): print("Welcome to Python Programming") Employee.message()